Get personalized support and instrument recommendations based on your unique sample and measurement requirements.

 The Dimension Icon is the world’s most-proven, highest-performance, and most-versatile large-sample AFM platform.
 With wide-open tip and sample access, an unrivalled suite of operating modes and accessories, and numerous ease-of-use features, the Dimension Icon delivers the most complete AFM solution for the widest range of applications.

-The Dimension Edge provides the highest levels of AFM performance, functionality, and accessibility in its class.
-Designed to deliver expert-level results easily and consistently, the Dimension Edge provides large-sample AFM capabilities and techniques to researchers at price points well below expectations for such performance.
+The Dimension Nexus provides the highest levels of AFM performance, functionality, and accessibility in its class.
+Designed to deliver expert-level results easily and consistently, the Dimension Nexus provides large-sample AFM capabilities and techniques to researchers at price points well below expectations for such performance.

 LEARN MORE: